|MEETING PLACE:||Whitewater Cowboys, 210 Merlin Rd, Merlin, OR 97532|

 As dinner is prepared by the guides, hors d’oeuvres will be served and you will have an opportunity to relax, enjoy a drink if you wish, and reflect on the day with your fellow traveling companions.

 In the morning, the first wake-up call will let you know that coffee, hot water for tea or cocoa, juice, fresh fruit and cold cereal are ready on the hors d’oeuvres table.
 You can fill your mug and grab a bite, then begin to pack up your personal belongings and sleep gear as the guides prepare a hot breakfast.
-After breakfast is served, the entire camp will be broken down and packing will be completed.
+After breakfast is served, we’ll pack lunches for the trail.
+Then, the entire camp will be broken down and packing will be completed.
 The gear will then be loaded onto the boats and we’ll continue our trek to see what new adventures await us.

 We need to know as soon as possible about any dietary restrictions we should consider in planning your trip.
 If you have food allergies or restrictions, we will do our best to accommodate your needs.
 However, there may be a supplemental menu fee ranging from $5-25 per person per day to cover our costs.

 Beyond our standard menu, we can provide options for vegetarian, vegan and many allergy-restricted diets without applying a fee.
 However, we cannot always provide the same diversity or sophistication for restricted diets as we do for our regular menu.
 Similarly, certain allergen-free snack foods are difficult or impossible to source in our locations, so feel free to bring your own favorite snacks to supplement our provisions.
 Please let your Adventure Consultant know if you intend to do so.